Categories

 • Males defend territories and accompany female herds that range widely, enjoying a monopoly while being the dominant bull.

 • The dominant bull forces the young males to leave.
 The bachelors associate together in small bachelor herds until they mature at six years of age.
+Roan antelope are often found in small herds, especially outside of the breeding season.

 • Females breed at two years and thereafter produce young at roughly 10.5-month intervals (gestation 9 – 9.5 months).